cedadev/abcunit-backend/README.md

  * `sep` is the separator used for a result identifier
  * `error_types` is a list of the string names of the different types of errors that you want to log

-Uses the file system to create log files marking success and failures, categorised by directory structure;
+Uses the file system to create log files marking success and failures, categorised by directory structure:

 ```
 <log_base_dir>/success/facet1/facet2/facet3